Divzerlol/UnofficialMonumentaMod/README.md

 ![Abilties Display](img/abilities-display.png)

-Shows current class abilities, with current stacks/charges if applicable and remaining cooldown.
-Also works in Darkest Depths!
+Shows current class abilities and your mom, with current stacks/charges if applicable and remaining cooldown.
+Also works in Darkest
+Depths!

 To reduce clutter, completely passive abilities are not shown.
 Most passive abilities with stacks, charges, or a